DestinyPlayer/ThirdAttempt/README.md

 Example: Ray gun, mining laser.

 ### Metapropi - transformation, mutation.
-Thix Axiom allows the device it's used in to
+This Axiom allows the device it's used in to change objects.
+Turning blocks into other blocks, turning mobs into other mobs or changing their characteristics, etc.

+Example: Philosopher's gun, Creeper defuser

-Prostasia - protection, defense.
+### Prostasia - protection, defense.
 Duh, probably.

 ### Skafoi - Travel, movement.
 Teleporters, speed-uppers, dimension-travelers, etc.

 ## THEORY